raisartist/DevOpsAssignment/README.md

 # QAAgileAssignment
-A web application for the QA L5 Software Engineering &amp; Agile module assignment.
+A web application for the QA L5 Software Engineering &amp; Agile module assignment prepared by Raisa Pastukhova.

-### Draft assignment notes

-#### Hosted app link:
+### Hosted app link:

 `http://pastukhw.pythonanywhere.com/`

+### Testing

+To test the authorisation functionality of the application, the provided admin user details may be used as it is not possible to register as an admin user.
+Details of existung regular users are also provided below.
+>
-admin account details:
+**Admin account details:**
+>

-username : admin,
+- username : admin
-email: admin@agile.com,
+- email: admin@agile.com
-password: qwerty123
+- password: Qwerty123@
+>

-regilar accounts details:
+**Regilar accounts details:**
+>

-username: raya
+- username: raya
-email: raya@email.com
+- email: raya@email.com
-password: qwertyuiop
+- password: Qwerty1!
+>

-username: ben
+- username: bob
-email: ben@email.com
+- email: bob@email.com
-password: qwertyuiop
+- password: Qwerty1!

-please note that the use table that can be found below the login form is for testing purposes and will be removed.